 To do frequency map analysis for the off momentum particle, use the command:

-FmapdpFlag nxpoint nepoint nturn xmax emax y diffusion
+FmapdpFlag fmapdp_file nxpoint nepoint nturn xmax emax y diffusion

 The meaning of parameters and default values are shown in Table 6.
 If user only uses the command FmapdpFlag but without defining all the parameters, then the code uses the default values.